 -

-Avoid harsh chemicals: Use gentle skincare and makeup products around the brow area to prevent irritation and damage.
+Avoid Harsh Chemicals: Choose gentle skincare and makeup products around the brow area to prevent irritation and follicle damage.

 -